 We don’t always get it right, but we certainly try very hard to create a great customer experience for anyone we collaborate with.
 Our success, and sometimes that of our clients, depends on it.
 The stories above are exemplary of relationships we strive to build with every client.
 Success here enables Mightybytes to scale our efforts alongside those of our clients.

 In 2016, over 70% of our work came from mission-aligned clients.
 In 2017, that number climbed to 81%.
-Whenever possible, we engage the remaining clients in our purpose-driven work and encourage them to do same.
+By 2019, it was over 90%.
+Whenever possible, we engage our remaining clients in this purpose-driven work and encourage them to do same.
 For more examples of how this commitment to mutual value plays out in our work, check out our portfolio.

 Free Customer Journey Map Template